ABOUT ME

 Pilar Sandoval

-Her experience as a decision writer for Administrative Law Judges (ALJs) at the Office of Disability Adjudication and Review (ODAR) uniquely positions her to anticipate and address the analytical demands of Social Security appeals at the federal court level.
+Pilar’s experience as a decision writer for Administrative Law Judges (ALJs) at the Office of Disability Adjudication and Review (ODAR) uniquely positions her to anticipate and address the analytical demands of Social Security appeals at the federal court level.

 At O’Neal Appellate Law, Pilar serves as a key contributor to the firm’s strategic litigation efforts by producing detailed legal outlines that help guide persuasive, well-supported motions.
 She excels at distilling dense case records and complex legal standards into clear, actionable frameworks—an essential skill in building strong appeals.